dolph/dotfiles/README.md

 # dotfiles

-Build a machine with software, dotfiles, etc, for productivity.
+Build a system with software, dotfiles, etc, for productivity using Ansible.

 ## Dependencies